crazy-max/diun/docs/install/podman.md

-# Podman monitoring
+# Installation with Podman

 ## About

 [Podman](https://podman.io) is now the default container runtime in some, *mainly RPM-based*, Linux distributions like RHEL.

-Podman needs only a config tweak to work with diun as it is backwards-compatible with the Docker API
+Podman needs only a config tweak to work with diun as it is backwards-compatible with the Docker API.

 ## Prerequisites

 !!! warning
-    Package `podman-docker` is not available in debian-based environnement, only native method is supported
+    Package `podman-docker` is not available in debian-based environment, only native method is supported

-At first you need to check if you have the `podman-docker` package installed and then follow the appropriate section :
+First of all you need to check if you have the `podman-docker` package installed with the following command:

-You can use :

 ```shell
 rpm -q podman-docker